bruceminanga/bruceminanga/README.md

   - Python
   - Bash scripting

-- 🔥 Also find me on hackerrank 👉 https://www.hackerrank.com/bruceminanga

 ### How to set up my django projects :ballot_box_with_check:
 1. Clone The Project (Or download zipped file, they are small in size with faster downloads)
 2. Go to Project Directory `cd project-name`